 If you’re trying to prevent icicles from forming, the most reliable method is to keep the gutters free of debris, including leaves, pine needles, and dirt.
 An unobstructed gutter will keep water moving freely down the rain spout, rather than spilling over.
 As mentioned, excess snow on the roof is the source of the water that freezes into icicles, so no snow on the roof means no icicles.
 However, we strongly caution against you cleaning snow off your roof yourself.
 Falling snow can be heavy and dangerous, and climbing onto your roof should always be done with caution.

 The long-term solution which can prevent the creation of ice dams and icicles is to have a professional check the insulation of your roof for leaks.
 The running water that comes from melting snow is often caused by a combination of solar heat and heat escaping through your roof.
-This escaping heat might be the result of insulation not functioning properly.
+This escaping heat might be the result of the insulation not functioning properly.

 What Is an Ice Dam?